 Psychiatrists are medical specialists who treat all forms of mental or emotional disorders.
 While all physician can prescribe all medications, psychiatrists have the most extensive training and experience in the proper use of psychiatric medications.
 Moreover, psychiatrists are trained to watch for and treat other personality and life risk factors that may make you more vulnerable to emotional disorders or that may interfere with the effective treatment of your illness.
 Although medications are very effective, even more effective is the combination of medication plus psychotherapy.

 If you are depressed and have tried multiple antidepressants, have mood swings that cause problems in your relationships with friends and loved ones, suffer from disabling anxiety, have problems with organization and attention because you didn't outgrow your ADHD, and you need a doctor who truly listens and understands, we can help.
-There IS treatment for your problems but that treatment can only begin after you make the phone call to us.
-For Northern Kentucky residents in need of a truly dedicated psychiatrist, we are ready to help you!
+There IS treatment for your problems but that treatment awaits your phone call to us.
+For Northern Kentucky and Cincinnati residents in need of a truly dedicated psychiatrist, we are ready to help you!

-Dr. Kline will be retiring in 2-3 years, and we have already been reducing our hours and number of patients in our practice.
-We take the occasional new patient, and we have strengthened our entry requirement for new patients.
+Dr. Kline will be retiring in 2-3 years, and we have already been reducing our hours and refining the number of patients in our practice.
+Nevertheless, we still take new patients, but we are more selective in our entry requirements.
 Since we are now discharging patients who are in arrears on their account or who Late Cancel or No Show for appointments, we DO have space for several new patients per month.

 * * * Please Note: We are not accepting new Kentucky Medicaid patients, patients with Medicare, or Suboxone patients. * * *